8d1h/IntersectionTheory/README.md

 julia> using Pkg
 julia> Pkg.add(url="https://github.com/8d1h/IntersectionTheory")
 ```
-**Note.** The installation is broken at the moment.
-[Here](https://github.com/8d1h/IntersectionTheory/issues/1#issuecomment-843396948) is the work-around.

 ## Functionalities
 - `ChRing` and `ChRingElem` for handling graded rings with weights, and their quotients;